jmarr-dot/coolkidz/README.md

 # coolkidz

 This repository is used to collect US-published articles about vaccines.
+Articles are restricted to pushing date from December 1, 2020 through November 30, 2021.

 ## Sputnik News

 [sputnikglobe.com](https://sputnikglobe.com/search/?query=vaccine)

+On March 22, a search using the keyword 'vaccine' returns 4505 results in the time range we are investigating (and 9180 total).
+It is unclear how many of the results are articles and how many are podcasts or other media.
+This search lists tags that may help to filter the results.

 potential tags
 - keyword: 'Vaccine'